VENDIS — Sales Potential & Judgment · BD SELECT

 30%

 Digital Social Seller — 100%.
-Network-based prospecting, content visibility, inbound conversion.
+This role centres on network prospecting, content visibility and inbound conversion.

 Field Sales — 95%.
-Face-to-face territory selling, demonstrations, relationship-led deals.
+This role centres on face-to-face selling, demonstrations and relationship-led deals.

 High-Volume Inside Sales — 85%.
-High-frequency phone and digital outreach at scale, qualification and pipeline.
+This role centres on frequent phone and digital outreach, qualification and pipeline work.

 8